csexton/gem-ag/README.md

 # Gem::Ag

+Quickly search through all the code in your installed gems using `ag`.

-RubyGems plugin to search with [The Silver Searcher](https://github.com/ggreer/the_silver_searcher)
+RubyGems plugin to search with [The Silver Searcher](https://github.com/ggreer/the_silver_searcher), this was inspired by Jim Gay's [Searching Through Your Bundled Gems](http://www.saturnflyer.com/blog/jim/2013/03/15/searching-through-your-bundled-gems/) blog post.

 ## Installation

+Install it with rubygems:

+    $ gem install gem-ag

-Add this line to your application's Gemfile:
+Or to include it with your app add this line to your application's Gemfile:

 ```ruby
 gem 'gem-ag'